hotdoy/grav-theme-wheat/README.md

 - Always choose the maintainable solution.
 - Keep it light and fast.
 Time is money.
 - Think about the added value all the time.
 If something does not add value, ditch it.
-- Reduce friction.
-- Never put something that might block the user's journey (popups and stuff like that).
+- Never put something that might block the user's journey unless it prints money.
 - Your site should be like a Call of Duty map.
 You should be able to never stop running and never be trapped in a corner.

 ## Pages